How to Carry a Tent on a Backpack.

 Placing the tent at the bottom of the pack would make walking with it much more comfortable than if it were attached to the top, making walking and traveling very difficult with the backpack.

 Understanding The Risk Of Packing The Tent Outside The Backpack

 While there are several advantages of packing the tent outside of the backpack, there is also some downside, which I listed below.

 Risk of Snagging The Tent

 The big downside is the possibility of snagging the tent.
 With the tent on the outside, it is much more sensitive to damage from branches and other sharp objects.
-Because of snagging outside, the branches and some sharp objects could cut the tent and might ruin it.
+Because of catching outside, the components and some sharp objects could cut the tent and ruin it.